HalfasleepDev/DriveCore/D-14/README.md

 - led kit (optional)

 ## Current issues:
-- `Emergency Disconnect` does not work properly
+- [ ] `Emergency Disconnect` does not work properly.
-- Sometimes multiple commands are sent at once
+- [ ] Sometimes multiple commands are sent at once.
-- The servo needs to be re-calibrated
+- [ ] The servo needs to be re-calibrated.

 ## Planned Features:
 - Parking brake